eScienceLab/eScienceLab.github.io/_projects/eosc4cancer.md

 project_reference: https://cordis.europa.eu/project/id/101058427
 ---

-Funded as part of [HORIZON-INFRA-2021-EOSC-01-06](https://ec.europa.eu/info/funding-tenders/opportunities/portal/screen/opportunities/topic-details/horizon-infra-2021-eosc-01-06), EOSC4Cancer will provide a federated infrastructure for the exploitation of cancer data for the [EU Cancer Mission](https://doi.org/10.2777/989951).
+Funded by call [HORIZON-INFRA-2021-EOSC-01-06](https://ec.europa.eu/info/funding-tenders/opportunities/portal/screen/opportunities/topic-details/horizon-infra-2021-eosc-01-06) 101058427, EOSC4Cancer will provide a federated infrastructure for the exploitation of cancer data for the [EU Cancer Mission](https://doi.org/10.2777/989951).

 EOSC4Cancer brings together comprehensive **cancer centres**, **research infrastructures**, leading **research groups**, and major **computational infrastructure** across Europe to make the exploitation of the data possible.

 EOSC4Cancer will prepare EOSC services for cancer research and enrich EOSC with data, tools and services from the cancer community.

 ## eScience Lab contributions

+UK partners in Horizon Europe projects are funded through [Innovate UK](https://www.ukri.org/councils/innovate-uk/) from the [UKRI Horizon Europe guarantee](https://www.ukri.org/apply-for-funding/apply-for-horizon-europe-guarantee-funding/).

 In the EOSC4Cancer project the eScience Lab is involved in expanding the [RDMKit]() to make a _RDMkit4Cancer_, providing training support and use of [RO-Crate](/products/researchobject/) & [WorkflowHub](/products/workflowhub/):